cmelab/planckton-flow/README.md

      in your command line. **THIS WILL DELETE ANY JOBS YOU HAVE RUN SO FAR!
 MAKE SURE YOU ARE IN THE CLONE OF PLANCKTON-FLOW THAT YOU WANT THE WORKSPACE REMOVED FROM!**
   <details>
      - print_status.sh
-     Print_status.sh is a shell script file that prints out the status of your recently submitted jobs.
+     print_status.sh is a shell script file that prints out the status of your recently submitted jobs and saves this information to a file called status.txt.
 To run this shell script:
      ```bash
      bash print_status.sh
       ```